Optimal Common-Mode RF Current and Noise Elimination for TX antenna

 Horizontal Antenna Setup

 Figure 1 shows an optimized horizontal system and cable path.
-Each block plays a role in suppressing common‑mode currents (CMC).
+Each block helps suppress common‑mode currents (CMC) while preserving the required safety and lightning-protection bonding.

 BAL (Green) — Current Balun

-Use a current balun (choke type) to transition balanced antenna ↔ unbalanced coax.
-It blocks RF on the coax outer during TX and reduces received CMC noise during RX.
+Use a current balun or choke balun to transition from the balanced antenna to unbalanced coax.
+It presents high impedance to RF current on the outside of the coax shield during TX and also helps reduce received CMC noise during RX.

 LI1, LI2, LI3 (Yellow) — Line Isolators